What is Facelift Surgery?

 What To Expect After The Surgery

-The surgical process, performed under general anesthesia, can range anywhere between three to four hours depending on the extent of the procedure.
+The surgical process, performed by the best facelift specialist in NJ under general anesthesia, can range anywhere between three to four hours depending on the extent of the procedure.